philipp838/Speech-jokey/README.md

 ```
 poetry run python src/main.py
 ```

+[comment]: <> (Maybe add description on how to run it by selecting the main.py and running it with Pycharm)

 ## Building the application executable (Windows / Local Development)
 To build the application, execute the following command in the root of the project: